 - Lowa Mountan Expert GTX EVO Mountaineering Boots

-There are two types of mountaineering boots, single layer boots and double boots.
-Single layer boots are intended for day hiking in alpine terrain, unprotected by tree cover.
+There are two types of mountaineering boots, single layer boots, and double boots.
+Single-layer boots are intended for day hiking in alpine terrain, unprotected by tree cover.
 Double layer insulated mountaineering boots have removable liners which make them warmer for people who get cold feet.
-They’re also preferred for overnight and multi-day trips, since the liners can be removed and put into your sleeping bag to prevent them from freezing overnight.
+They’re also preferred for overnight and multi-day trips since the liners can be removed and put into your sleeping bag to prevent the perspiration that’s accumulated in them from freezing overnight.

 What are the differences between insulated winter hiking boots and pac boots?